-Engineers like Yasmin Ali work out how to get oil and gas from deep out of the ground, often from challenging locations like the middle of the sea, and back onto land where we want to use it to power our televisions, computers and more!
+Engineers like Yasmin Ali work out how to get oil and gas from deep out of the ground, often from challenging locations like the middle of the sea, and back onto land where we want to use it to power our televisions, computers, and more!

 Almost three quarters of the UK’s energy comes from electricity fueled by oil and gas.
 This means engineers are essential in providing power for all your electrical needs - your computers, smart phones, the lights in your home, and much more.

 Tomorrow’s Engineers caught up with IET Young Woman Engineer of the Year 2013 finalist Yasmin on a beach on the coast of the North Sea, near a new power-packed gas field that her company’s exploring.
-She tells us about the challenge, the exploration, the travel and the helicopter rides, all a part of her job…
+She tells us about the challenges, the exploration, the travel and the helicopter rides, all a part of her job…

 Name: Yasmin Ali